ansible/django-ansible-base/docs/lib/routers.md

 # Associative Resource Router

-django-ansible-base provides an `AssociationResourceRouter` which will auto-construct /associate and /disassociate endpoints for related ManyToMany fields for your models.
+django-ansible-base provides an `AssociationResourceRouter` which will auto-construct 3 endpoints for related ManyToMany fields for your models.

+1. Read-only listing of items at `/api/v2/parent_objects/:id/relationship/`
+2. An `/associate` write-only endpoint with (1) as URL base
+3. A `/disassociate` write-only endpoint with (1) as URL base

+This can also be used for reverse relationships, which will only construct (1).

 To use this router simply do the following:
 ```